richardschoen/howtostuff/system_job_tables_full.md

 ```
 If the LOG setting was set to *MSG or *SECLVL, this job desc can cause spool files to get created or joblogs to be pending.
 The LOG setting should be set to ```4/00/*NOLIST``` so a joblog doesn't get generated for normal completion of server job command calls.
 (This particular jobd may not be related to what we need but doesn't hurt to change it if it's *MSG or *SECLVL.)

-### Check each user job description who runs the iForGit CL commands to make sure it's not 4/00/*MSG or 4/00/*SECLVL
+### Check each user job description who runs QShell or PASE commands to make sure it's not 4/00/*MSG or 4/00/*SECLVL
 ```
 WRKJOBD JOBD(LIB/USERJOBLOG) and view the settings for the user jobd.
 Ex: This example assumes the IBM i user has a joblog named: USERJOBLOG in library: LIB.